-This table describes the fees and expenses that you may pay when you buy and hold shares of the Fund (excluding certain compliance costs, extraordinary expenses such as litigation or merger and reorganization expenses, for example).
+This table describes the fees and expenses that you may pay when you buy, hold and sell shares of the Fund.
 The table and example below do not reflect any transaction fees that may be charged by financial intermediaries or commissions that a shareholder may be required to pay directly to its financial intermediary when buying or selling shares.

 Shareholder Fees (fee paid directly from your investment) CAUSX CAUKX

 Sales and redemption charges none none

 Annual Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

 Management fees 0.50% 0.50%

 Distribution (12b-1) fees none 0.25%

-Other expenses 0.43% 0.69%
+Other Expenses 0.37% 0.63%

+Shareholder Service Fees none 0.25%

-Total annual operating expenses 0.93% 1.44%
+Total annual operating expenses 0.87% 1.38%

-Fee Waiver and/or Expense Reimbursement -0.18% -0.18%
+Fee Waiver and/or Expense Reimbursement (0.14%) (0.15%)

-Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement 0.75% 1.26%
+Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement 0.73% 1.23%